dvhthomas/bitsby.me/content/posts/geospatial-notebooks/index.md

 ## It's Python (most) of the way down

-Having said the Jupyter notebooks are multi-lingual, the geospatial toolkit is overwhelmingly Python-based, with workhorse native (C, C++) libraries having excellent Python bindings.
+Having said that Jupyter notebooks are multi-lingual, the geospatial toolkit is overwhelmingly Python-based, with workhorse native (C, C++) libraries like GDAL and PROJ having excellent Python bindings like rasterio for GDAL.

 Couple that with the fact that data science toolkits themselves are predominantly Python--with libraries like `numpy` and `pandas` leading the way--I've been exclusively using Python for my experimentation and learning.
+If you're an R fan or MatLab devotee I'm sure there are _plenty_ of libraries in your ecosystem too...it's just not where I hang out because of the geo-centric nature of my work.

-For those libraries that aren't just a `pip install ...` you still need to know your `make build...` approach to software installation.
+It's not all roses: for those libraries that aren't just a `pip install ...` you still need to know your `make build...` approach to software installation.
 I'm on a Mac most of the time so I tend to use homebrew instead, e.g., `brew install spatialindex` to get libspatialindex installed.
 But the rest of the time I'm using `pip`.

 ### Not entirely Python